elpeyotl/nuxtNetlify/content/albums/hungry-hearts.md

 instagram: https://www.instagram.com/datzun.daze
 website: https://datzundaze.com/
 ---
 The Song was written during the big lockdown.
 Reminiscing pre pandemic times while fiercely looking ahead into a brighter future.
-Grabbing this cataclysmic b*tch by the horns, cutting Clean Slates to turn our fortune.
+Grabbing this cataclysmic b*tch by the horns, cutting Clean Slates to turn our fortune..